Tips

 Scannability: short paragraphs, bullets, steps, and a ruthless table of contents

 Help center readers scan first.
-If they don’t see the path to the answer, they bounce back to search or open a ticket.
+If they cannot spot the path to the answer quickly, they leave and try again somewhere else.

-• A short table of contents if the article has multiple causes or paths
+• use a short table of contents only when the page has multiple paths or causes

 Technical SEO that help centers commonly mess up

-Technical SEO is the part nobody wants to do, until they realize it is the reason their best article never ranks.
-The goal is not fancy.
-The goal is boring reliability: Google can crawl, understand, and pick the right version of each page.
+Technical SEO is rarely exciting, but it often decides whether your best article ranks at all.
+The goal is not complexity.
+The goal is boring reliability: search engines can crawl the help center, understand which pages matter, and identify the right version of each article.

 Technical SEO basics for a help center: XML sitemap, robots.txt, canonical URL, and hreflang shown as a simple checklist.